Questions and Answers about FEEDING THE SHEEP

 A: Near me in Vermont there are bunches of weavers, spinners, dyers, knitters, and even sheep farms.
 I asked friends and more friends, I went to a sheep and wool festival, and I did some online research as well.
 I even learned to spin yarn from wool using a drop spindle!
 You could do this too, and it's great fun.

 More questions soon, as soon as I make them up.
+Don't you have one or two?

 QUESTIONS AND ANSWERS ABOUT MY BELOVED DOGS